Therapy Pool Design Guide

-HOW TO DESIGN A THERAPY POOL FOR THE USE OF UNDERWATER EXERCISE MACHINES
+HOW TO DESIGN A THERAPY POOL FOR THE USE OF AQUATIC

 In general, most aquatic therapy pools are warm water pools (86F to 94F), with sufficient water depth (4' to 5' feet), so that a person standing in chest deep water will become buoyant, lessening the impact on the skeletal structure.
 Beneficial resistive movement is then performed utilizing the hydrostatic pressure and viscosity of water.